Kittson County, Minnesota: History

 Evidence of occupation dating back 1800 years has been confirmed through archaeological expeditions done in the 1930s and 1970s around the burial mounds on the sand ridges in the eastern part of the county, which date to the Woodland Period.
 Evidence has been found that the Laurel, Arvilla, St. Croix, and Blackduck complexes were the area's early occupants.
-About 400 years ago, the Cree, Assiniboine, Sioux and Ojibway inhabited the county.
+About 400 years ago, the Cree, Assiniboine, Sioux and Ojibwe inhabited the county.

 The early explorers of the region were fur traders.
 Pembina, North Dakota's oldest settlement, across the Red River from Kittson County, dates from 1797, when the first trading post was established by Charles Baptiste Chaboillez of the Northwest Fur Company.
 The Hudson Bay and American Fur Companies were also in Pembina as the fur trading industry increased.
 The fur traders and voyageurs traveled on the eastern side of the Red.
 Alexander Henry the younger, who erected a fort for the North West Company in Pembina, is thought to be the first white man to test agriculture in the valley.
-Joe Rolette, who started a fur post for the American Fur Company in Pembina, and Norman W. Kittson (for whom the county is named), were two early entrepreneurs who opened this area by developing the Red River Ox Cart trails and broadening the use of oxcarts.
+Joe Rolette, who started a fur post for the American Fur Company in Pembina, and Norman W. Kittson (for whom the county is named), were two early entrepreneurs who opened this area by developing the Red River ox cart trails and broadening the use of oxcarts.
 The need for oxcarts diminished as steamboats became the new mode for transporting furs and supplies.
 The railroad eventually replaced the steamboats.